-Emergency fostering placements come at short notice, when a child needs to be rehomed immediately due to it being unsafe for them to stay where they are.
+Emergency fostering come at short notice, when a baby, child or young person needs to be rehomed immediately if it’s not possible or unsafe for them to stay where they are.
 They are very varied by nature and require flexibility and patience.

 Bridging is a type of short-term foster care which takes place when babies or very young children need a temporary home before moving on to somewhere more permanent.
 You may be asked to provide foster care on a short-term basis as we prepare to move children back with their birth family or find long-term care or forever homes through adoption.